axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/portal-style-customization-logos-colors-date-patterns.rst

    login logo.
 Only use this approach if you don't have SVG file.
 File type is PNG.

    .. tip::
-      - We recommend you to use an image with size is 50x50 pixels.
+      - We recommend using an image with size is 50x50 pixels.

-      - You can scale your logo by overriding variable: ``--login-logo-height``, the width will be calculated automatically.
+      - To scale your logo, override variable: ``--login-logo-height``, the width will be calculated automatically.

 -  Modify cms entry ``PortalStyle/images/logo/faviconLogoSvg`` to update favicon logo.
 File type is SVG.
 This approach is highly recommended.